 William Digges La Touche Balden (Billy) was the youngest child, born in Dewsbury in August 1927.
 William joined the HMS Conway Training Ship at the age of 14 years in 1941.
 In August 1945, after being engaged in convoys to South Africa, America and Canada, he was serving as a Midshipman in the Merchant Navy on a Blue Funnel vessel, a British Victory ship, berthed at Geelong, Australia.
 He and three senior officers were cleaning a ballast tank aboard when they were overcome by overcome by carbon monoxide fumes and were suffocated.
 William died five days before his 18th birthday.

 Rex Balden died in Northumberland in late 1981 and his wife Mary (nee Digges La Touche) died in Northumberland in the following Spring.

-I am extremely grateful to Michael La Touche who, in April 2016, submitted additional information about his father, grandfather and other members of his De La Touche family.
-This is now incorporated into the above biography of his remarkable family.
+Thanks to Michael La Touche who, in April 2016, submitted additional information about his father, grandfather and other members of his de La Touche family.